dividedmind/statistics-done-wrong/regression.rst

 collect more data, or start with a huge difference and quickly regress to having none.
-But if we wait long enough and test after every data point, we will eventually cross *any* arbitrary line of statistical significance; after all, we use the same *p* value threshold for each sample, so we will see false positives at any sample size. [#pdist]_ We can't usually collect infinite samples, so in practice this doesn't always happen, but poorly implemented stopping rules still increase false positive rates significantly.\ :cite:p:`Simmons:2011iw`
+But if we wait long enough and test after every data point, we will eventually cross *any* arbitrary line of statistical significance; after all, we use the same *p* value threshold for each sample, so we can see false positives at any sample size. [#pdist]_ We can't usually collect infinite samples, so in practice this doesn't always happen, but poorly implemented stopping rules still increase false positive rates significantly.\ :cite:p:`Simmons:2011iw`